T.J. Miller

+Miller took supporting roles in comedies such as Yogi Bear (2010), Seeking a Friend for the End of the World (2012), and Goon: Last of the Enforcers (2017) as well in action films such as Unstoppable (2010), Transformers: Age of Extinction (2014), Ready Player One (2018), and Underwater (2020).
+He also voiced characters in the How to Train Your Dragon films (2010–2014) and the television series DreamWorks Dragons (2012–2018), as well as Big Hero 6 (2014) and The Emoji Movie (2017).

 Early life and education

 Miller was born in Denver, Colorado, the son of Leslie Miller, a clinical psychologist, and Kent Miller, an attorney from Chanute, Kansas.
 He attended Graland Country Day School and graduated from Denver's East High School, where he participated in drama productions.
-His father, who is Christian, is of English, Scottish, German and Swedish ancestry, whereas his mother, who is Ashkenazi Jewish, is of German-Jewish, Austrian-Jewish, and Russian-Jewish ancestry.

-In 2003, Miller graduated from George Washington University in Washington, D.C. with a B.A. in psychology with a concentration in situation theory and social influence.
-At GWU, he was a member of the comedy group receSs and the Lambda chapter of Phi Sigma Kappa fraternity.
+In 2003, Miller graduated from George Washington University in Washington, D.C., with a B.A. in psychology with a concentration in persuasion theory and social influence.
+At GWU, he was a member of the comedy group recess and the Lambda chapter of Phi Sigma Kappa fraternity.
 While in college, Miller studied the circus arts at Frichess Theatre Urbain in Paris and attended the British American Drama Academy in London, where he studied Shakespeare for a summer.

 Career

 Stand-up

-After college, Miller moved to Chicago and began to perform improvisation and stand-up comedy, performing with many local troupes.
+After college, Miller moved to Chicago to perform improvisation and stand-up comedy, performing with many local troupes.
 He toured with The Second City for two years.
-In 2008, he was named one of Variety's 10 Comics To Watch.
+In 2008, he was named one of Variety's 10 Comics to Watch.

 In 2011, Miller released a comedy special, No Real Reason, and a comedy album, Mash Up Audiofile in 2012.

 In 2015, he was part of Funny or Die's Oddball Comedy and Curiosity Festival, a touring show which included Amy Schumer, Aziz Ansari, and other comics.

 On June 17, 2017, HBO premiered his hour-long stand-up special, T.J.
 Miller: Meticulously Ridiculous, which was filmed in Miller's native Denver at the end of his 2016 Meticulously Ridiculous Tour.

-In October 2017, Miller began his "Touring In Perpetuity Tour", a self described "One Man Philosophy Circus."
+In October 2017, Miller began his Touring In Perpetuity Tour, a self described "One Man Philosophy Circus".